Fiat 131: Specifications

-Series 1, 1974–78
+Series 1 (1974–1978)

 The Fiat 131 Mirafiori was introduced at the 55th Turin Motor Show in late October 1974.

 The 131 came with a choice of a 1297 cc or 1585 cc OHV inline-four engines, both from the engine family first introduced on the Fiat 124.
 Both engines were fitted with a single twin-choke Weber 32 ADF downdraught carburettor.
 A 4-speed manual transmission was standard, with a 5-speed manual and a 3-speed torque converter automatic optional on the 1600 engine only.

 The initial range comprised eleven different models.
-There were three body styles: 2-door saloon, 4-door saloon and Familiare station wagon (Estate on the British market).
-Station wagons were built by SEAT in Spain, but were labelled Fiats for all non-Spanish markets.
+There were three body styles, all available from the start: 2-door saloon, 4-door saloon and Familiare station wagon (Estate on the British market).
 Trim levels were two; the entry-level 131 Mirafiori (also known as "Normale" or "Standard") had single square headlamps, wheels and dished hubcap from the 124, and simplified interior furnishings.
 Next was the better appointed 131 Mirafiori Special (or simply "S"), which could be distinguished from the base model by its quadruple circular headlamps, specific grille, side rubbing strips, chrome window surrounds, and rubber bumper inserts.
 Inside it added different instrumentation with triple square dials, a padded adjustable steering wheel, cloth upholstery, and reclining seats.
-Additionally the more sophisticated options—such as air conditioning, tachometer, limited slip differential and vinyl roof—were exclusive to the Special.
-Each body style could be combined with either of the engines and trim levels—save for the Special estate which only came with the larger engine.
+Additionally the more sophisticated options — such as air conditioning, tachometer, limited slip differential and vinyl roof — were exclusive to the Special.
+Each body style could be combined with either of the engines and trim levels, save for the Special estate which only came with the larger engine.

-US market versions had a SOHC 1.8 litre inline-four and were available with a GM three-speed automatic transmission.
+Initial sales were disappointing, since the car was launched at the height of the oil crisis and at a time of strikes and hyperinflation at home.
+Adding to manufacturers' woes, the cost of parts and materials all increased, while sales went down.
+Gradually, however, sales built up and the car also sold well in export markets.
+In 1975, the 131 went on sale in the United States as well.
+US market versions had a DOHC 1.8 litre inline-four, carried over from the earlier 124 but now with more emissions control equipment, and were available with a GM three-speed automatic transmission.

 Salvatore Diomante's Autocostruzioni S.D., located near Turin, offered a nearly 5-metre long "131 Diplomatic" limousine conversion.